GENI-NSF/geni-tools/README-stitching.txt

 for use with stitching.
 Note this is not exhaustive; multiple links between the same aggregate pairs are possible for example.

+When done, be sure to delete your reservations, at ''all'' aggregates. `stitcher` will not automatically call delete at all aggregates involved in your stitched topology; you must name the aggregates explicitly (i.e. with multiple `-a` arguments).

 === Options ===
 stitcher is a simple extension of Omni.
-As such, it uses all the same options as Omni. stitcher however adds several options:
+As such, it uses all the same options as Omni. `stitcher` however adds several options:
  - `--excludehop <hop URN>`: When supplied, the Stitching Computation Service will exclude the specified switch/port from ANY computed stitching paths.
 You can supply this argument many times.